Monopoly Star Wars

-Monopoly Star Wars is the 1997 Monopoly franchise Star Wars video game based on the board game and set in the Star Wars fictional universe.
+Monopoly Star Wars is the 1997 Monopoly Star Wars video game based on the board game and set in the Star Wars fictional universe.
 It is one of many Monopoly video game adaptions.
 The game was developed by Artech Studios and published by Hasbro Interactive.
 It was released exclusively for Microsoft Windows computers.
 The game employs the same basic ruleset of traditional Monopoly gameplay, but the Star Wars theme includes famous characters and locales in place of the original game pieces and properties.

 Monopoly Star Wars received mixed reviews upon its release.
 It won the 1998 Software Publishers Association Award for "Best Use of Visual Arts in Multimedia".
 The multimedia, from full-motion videos to 3D animations were generally praised, but also caused criticism due to slowing the pace of the game.
 A PlayStation version of the game was announced at E3 1997, but was soon canceled for unknown reasons.

 Gameplay

 The gameplay closely resembles that of the original source material.
 Players begin by selecting a game piece, each modeled after famous Star Wars characters.
 Playable characters consist of Han Solo, Princess Leia, Luke Skywalker, R2-D2, Chewbacca, Darth Vader, Boba Fett and Stormtrooper.
 Whilst the game pieces appear to be cast metal during piece selection, during gameplay they are fully animated and are textured to look like their film counterparts.
 Players can choose up to four players, with up to three AI players if a person wishes to play solo.
 Several options allow players to customize the game to their preferences.
 C-3PO serves as narrator for the game, voiced by Anthony Daniels.

 After character selection, play begins with a perspective view of the board, with a starship representing each player flanking each side.
-These starships display player's current funds and properties available, and also have an identical character piece attached to the side of the ship.
-Traditional Monopoly properties are replaces with various Star Wars locales, whilst corner spaces such as Free Parking are kept the same.
+These starships display a player's current funds and properties available, and also have an identical character piece attached to the side of the ship.
+Traditional Monopoly properties are replaced with various Star Wars locales, whilst corner spaces such as Free Parking are kept the same.
 Instead of building houses and hotels, players accumulate starports.
 Once a player rolls their turn, the camera shifts to a side-view perspective.
 This sequence contains animation and clips from the films, which play out when players land on their designated space.
 Players also had the option to compete in multiplayer LAN games, and observe such games through Microsoft's Internet Gaming Zone, through agreements with Microsoft and Sony Online Entertainment.
-Zone Support for CD-ROM games ceased on Juny 19, 2006.
+Zone Support for CD-ROM games ceased on June 19, 2006.
 GameRanger has since enabled support for it, reviving its multiplayer functionality.